 - Follow Fire Rescue Victoria, VicEmergency, CFA and SES social media accounts.

-Risk is most extreme if you live surrounded by or near forest that is difficult to see through.
+Your risk is most extreme if you live, work or travel in places surrounded by or near forest that is difficult to see through.
 All forest or woodland presents a bushfire risk.

-- produce a large amount of thick smoke
+- produce a large amount of thick toxic smoke that can reduce visibility

-- produce embers such as twigs, bark and debris, and strong winds can bring embers from far away, and cause embers to land for a long time after the fire has passed
+- produce embers that can travel in strong winds from far away and land for a long time after the fire has passed

 - cause trees to fall, particularly in high winds

-Burning coastal vegetation such as scrub or heath can create dangerous conditions.
-If you live near, work near, or travel to the coast, you are at risk.
+A fire in coastal vegetation can create dangerous conditions.
+If you live near, work near or travel to the coast you are at risk.
+Evacuating to a beach, foreshore or to shallow water may not be a safe option as you may not be protected from radiant heat.

 Coastal vegetation fires can: